One of the First Street Photographers in Toronto

 And take the photograph.

-Maybe Bob didn’t start street photography in Toronto.
+Maybe Bob didn’t invent street photography in Toronto after all.

-Maybe he’s just continuing something that started in the family more than a century ago.
+Maybe he’s just continuing a family tradition that started with a newspaper photographer in the 1890s.

 No comments: